Interpolation Operator on negative Sobolev Spaces: Projection operator

 All statements of the theorem except localization and stability in $W^{-1,p}(\Omega)$ and $W^{-1,p}(\omega_j)$ are valid for the $L^2$-adjoint projection $\Pi^*\colon L^1(\Omega) \to \mathcal{L}^1_{3k,0}(\tria)$ as well.
 Still, the localization in~\eqref{eq:ApxEquidual} holds for functions in $L^p(\Omega)$.
 The hidden constants are independent of $p$ and $q$. \end{theorem}

 To prove Theorem~\ref{thm:interpolOperator} and~\ref{thm:PropPi*} we locally construct in Section~\ref{sec:local-basis} a system of polynomials of degree $3k$ dual to the Bernstein polynomials of degree $k$.
 Those allow us to find a system of global biorthogonal functions in Section~\ref{sec:global-basis}.
 In Section~\ref{subsec:ProofThm1} we design the operator~$\Pizero$ mapping to $\mathcal{L}^1_{k,0}(\tria)$ and verify its properties.
+The key ingredient in the proof of approximation and stability results of $\Pi_0$ in negative Sobolev norms is the preservation of constants of the adjoint operator $\Pi_0^*$ in \eqref{eq:Adj1}, see Remark~\ref{rem:PresMass} below for further discussions.
 In Section~\ref{sec:BoundaryCorr} we introduce~$\Pi$, which modifies~$\Pizero$ close to the boundary and maps to $\mathcal{L}^1_k(\tria)$.